TylerSw1ft/Helpful-computer-wiki/Recommended-Hardware.md

 ### New

 1. CPU: ≥ 4C/8T for mainstream use, ≥ 6C/12T for gaming
-2. RAM: Max supported RAM ≥ 16 GB
+2. RAM: Max supported RAM (by motherboard) ≥ 16 GB
 3. LAN: ≥ 1000BASE-T Ethernet
 4. Bluetooth: ≥ 5.0
 5. Wi-Fi: ≥ 2x2 802.11ac